bonamtarun/AI-voice-assistant/README.md

     ```

 2.  **Access the application**:
-    -   Open your web browser and navigate to `http://localhost:5000` (or the URL provided in the terminal).
+    -   Open your web browser and navigate to `https://ai-voice-assistant-theta.vercel.app/`

 3.  **Interact**:
     -   Click the **"Start Listening"** button.